 After I accepted how small I was on the scale of life, I began to attempt capturing every aspect of it possible.
 Not just in photography but in writing too.
 In fact, there have been phases in my life I would consider myself more of a writer than a photographer.
 But they are so different.
 I like the way that writing makes me feel.
-Getting it out of my head and onto paper somehow leads to a sort of relief.
-Maybe knowing that it’s permanent and can’t get lost in my train of thoughts.
+Getting it out of my head and onto paper leads to a sort of relief.
+Maybe knowing that it’s permanent now and can’t get lost in my train of thoughts.
 Photography, however, is just as satisfying.
-Snapshotting memories of adventures I get to hold onto forever.
-It took time to realize I shouldn’t live through these photos, or spend too much time looking through a lens.
-Sometimes watching it with my naked eye is more rewarding than being able to look back on it.
+Snapshots of memories and adventures I get to hold onto forever.
+It took time to realize I shouldn’t live through these photos or spend too many experiences looking through a lens.
+Sometimes watching it with the naked eye is more rewarding than being able to look back on it.

 From the middle schooler on continuous shooting mode, I moved on to the high school newspaper editor.
 This required me to take pictures sometimes, but my main duties were writing, designing, and editing.
 I learned the importance of deadlines, advertising techniques, and the highs and lows of running a staff.
 This probably doesn’t sound very interesting to most of you, but surprisingly, this is when I decided I would like to be a journalist.
 My advisor at the time, Kathy Gabor, was a big influence in this decision.
 She pushed me to create the best work I had in me at that age, and I craved her respect.
 Her critiques were always the perfect combination of positive feedback and a yearning for higher quality work.
 It made us want to impress her.